 To order Prairie Crosses, Prairie Voices, send $25 for each videotape ordered plus postage and handling ($4 each for shipping in the U.S.; $5 for shipping to Canada; $8 for shipping via air mail outside the U.S.).
 All videotape orders must be in U.S. dollars, with check or money order payable to NDSU Library.

 Mail to: Germans from Russia Heritage Collection, Prairie Crosses Videotape, NDSU Libraries, P.O.
 Box 5599, Fargo, ND 58105-5599.

 You can also purchase Prairie Crosses by calling Prairie Public TV at (800) 359-6900.

 Reprinted with permission of the North Dakota Living.

-Additional information about the iron crosses can be located at
+Additional information about the iron crosses can be located at the following website pages:

 1. Iron Spirits, 1982 book: library.ndsu.edu/grhc/order/nd_sd/vrooman.html

 2. Photo Notecard Series: library.ndsu.edu/grhc/order/notecards/notemain.html